All NFL Players 'Shall Stand And Show Respect' For Flag And Anthem, League Says

 "A club will be fined by the League if its personnel are on the field and do not stand and show respect for the flag and the Anthem," the NFL said.

 Kaepernick has been pursuing a collusion case against the NFL, accusing teams of banding together to keep him from being employed in the league.
-This week, a report emerged that his attorneys' investigation found documents that backed up his claim that, as he neared 30 years old, he was still good enough not only to play in the NFL, but to start.
+This week, a report emerged that his attorneys' investigation found documents that backed up his claim that, as he neared 30 years old, he was good enough not only to play in the NFL, but to start.

+Eric Reid, who was the first player to kneel alongside Kaepernick as his teammate in San Francisco, is pursuing a similar grievance, after going unsigned despite starting at safety for several years.
+He's now 26.

+"We chose to kneel because it's a respectful gesture," Reid wrote in an editorial for The New York Times last fall.
+"I remember thinking our posture was like a flag flown at half-mast to mark a tragedy.
+It baffles me that our protest is still being misconstrued as disrespectful to the country, flag and military personnel."